shah-in-boots/notes/permanent/K23-aims.md

 	- Aim 1 i s all about the electrical and autonomic phenotype, and its definition
 	- Aim 2 is more about comparing it with scar-based phenotypes
 	- Aimd 3 is about comparing the role of autonomic phenotypes against that of genetic phenotypes (e.g. 20% of the population)

+## v0.2.2

+Overarching hypothesis: The autonomic phenotype of AF is an alternative and novel mechanism that should be understood and may lead to potential treatments.

+**Aim 1: Quantify the effect of the ANS on the atrial substrate to assess the variable threshold for arrhythmias.**
+During EPS, the ANS can be modulated through pharmacological intervention and pacing maneuvers (such as vagal stimulation).
+ANS modulation will have varying effects on the atrial substrate based on the burden of underlying scar.
+Hypothesis: The changes in electrophysiological parameters in response to ANS modulation will reflect the underlying propensity for episodes of AF.

+**Aim 2: Compare the efficacy of computational scar-based models of atrial arrhythmias with models including ANS parameters.**
+Current computational models for arrhythmia prediction are predicated on the differential conductive properties of scar.
+Hypothesis: The effect of ANS innervation on cardiac conduction will improve prediction of clinical-relevant arrhythmias.
+As a secondary hypothesis, the ANS parameters obtained from **Aim 1** will validate the computational models.

+**Aim 3: Explore the contribution of ANS genetic variants in the polygenic risk of atrial arrhythmias.**
+Hypothesis: Genetic variants associated with the perturbations of the ANS, particularly stress-related disorders, may overlap with and contribute to both risk and resilience to future development of AF.
+Using a two-sample Mendelian randomization study design, we will identify SNPs that contribute to stress-related disorders, including potentially novel loci, and assess their impact on the polygenic risk of AF in a validation cohort (UK Biobank).